What is Impregnated or pressure-treated wood?

 Two common ways to impregnate wood

-by dipping or by applying vacuum pressure-treated wood.
+are dipping or applying vacuum pressure-treated wood.
 In both cases, an impregnating agent is used to preserve the wood, and the way is just different.

 Impregnation of wood by dipping